 While the Phillips family was developing its business in New York, another key brand component was in development elsewhere.
 John Manning van Heusen, a Dutch immigrant, created a new process that fused cloth on a curve, fashioning a "soft-folding" collar that captured the stiff-collar look of the era while affording the wearer a more comfortable fit.
-In New York, van Heusen met with Isaac Phillips, who bought Mr. van Heusen's U.S. patent for his "soft-folding" collar, and the Phillips-Van Heusen alliance, and The World's Smartest Collar, were born.
+In New York, Mr. van Heusen met with Isaac Phillips, Moses and Endel's son, who bought Mr. van Heusen's U.S. patent for his "soft-folding" collar, and the Phillips-Van Heusen alliance and The World's Smartest Collar, were born.
 As times changed, so did the company.
 PVH added other brands to its product lines and trimmed away some of its Van Heusen businesses by licensing them to third parties, while maintaining the core dress and sport shirt businesses.
 PVH continues to invest in Van Heusen's core dress and sport shirt products, and has expanded into a more comprehensive offering of apparel and accessories for men, women and children, both through its own retail stores and its licensing organization.